-- Successfully obtain the Florida Director Credential Program - Bachelor's degree - Complete the Standards for Four-Year-Olds, or Florida Standards for Four-Year Olds Online (DOE course completed on or after 2011) 3 Hour Online or Instructor-Led Course - Emergent Literacy for VPK Instructors (DOE course) 5 Hour Online Course - VPK Director Credential (DOE course) 5 Hour Online Course - Mathematical Thinking for Early Learners (DOE course) 5 Hour Online Course - Language and Vocabulary in the VPK Classroom (DOE course) 5 Hour Online Course

-Note: Individuals who were issued a Florida Director Credential before December 31, 2006 are considered "Exempt" from the VPK Endorsement retirements and are still eligible to be a director of a private prekindergarten program.
-However, these 'exempt' directors are encouraged to acquire the VPK endorsement.
+- Successfully obtain the Florida Director Credential Program - Bachelor's degree - Complete the Standards for Four-Year-Olds, or Florida Standards for Four-Year Olds Online (DOE course completed on or after 2011) 3 Hour Online or Instructor-Led Course - Emergent Literacy for VPK Instructors (DOE course) 5 Hour Online Course - VPK Director Credential (DOE course) 5 Hour Online Course - Mathematical Thinking for Early Learners (DOE course) 5 Hour Online Course - Language and Vocabulary in the VPK Classroom (DOE course) 5 Hour Online Course - Individuals who were issued a Florida Director Credential before December 31, 2006 are considered "Exempt" from the VPK Endorsement retirements and are still eligible to be a director of a private prekindergarten program.
+However, these 'exempt' directors are encouraged to acquire the VPK endorsement. - An undergraduate degree in one of the following: Early childhood Education, Child Development, Social Work, Early childhood Special Education, Nursing, Childcare Management or other child-related field, OR a combination of coursework and experience that includes a minimum of four college level courses in Early Childhood Education and Child Development, Elementary Education, Early Childhood Special Education, Childcare management and two years of experience as a lead teacher or director serving the children of the age groups in care.